Burned Paw Pads in Dogs

 Different types of burns have different causes.
 Some types of burns reported in dogs include:

-• Thermal burns - Exposure to hot pavement and sand is the most common source of paw pad burns
+• Pavement burns (thermal) - Exposure to hot pavement and sand is the most common source of paw pad burns in dogs

 • Chemical burns - ice melt products, acids, drain cleaner, gasoline, paint thinners

-Burned paws are painful, but dogs often don’t show signs of pain while the injury is occurring.
-Symptoms like excessive licking of the paws, lameness, and reluctance to walk take time to develop.
+Burned paws are painful, but dogs often don’t show signs of pain while the injury is occuring.

 Diagnosis of burns is usually self evident.
 A dog presenting with burns usually requires physical examination to assess the severity of the injury and blood work to check for infection.